sengirab/ngAutocomplete/README.md

 ```

 # Changelog - (Read before updating.)
+## [2.7.12] - 2017-11-08.
+- Big performance refactor.
+    - Instead of using arrays, now uses objects.
+Search by object key.
+- New @output, (no-results) emits GroupNoResult.
 ## [1.5.12], [1.6.12], [1.7.12] - 2017-08-29.
 - A lot of internal changes & bugfixes.
 - In some cases when the a view has a hidden ng-content, that shows if an expression evaluates to true and